Lonnie Walker IV: Los Angeles Lakers (2022–2023)

 On July 6, 2022, Walker signed with the Los Angeles Lakers on a one-year, $6.5M contract.
 He began the 2022–23 season playing in 32 games, all starts, before being sidelined beginning in late December with knee tendinitis.
 At the time, he was averaging 14.7 points in 29.8 minutes per game and shooting 45.5% from the field and 38.9% on 3-pointers.
 He seemed to be the Lakers top scorer after LeBron James, Anthony Davis, and Russell Westbrook.
 Walker returned after missing 14 games, but his playing time was limited with the development of Austin Reaves and particularly after the Lakers acquired D'Angelo Russell, Malik Beasley, Jarred Vanderbilt, and Rui Hachimura before the trade deadline.
 After playing in a bit shy of 28 minutes through the first eight games of the 2023 playoffs, Walker returned to the rotation and scored 12 points in 25 minutes in a 127–97 win over Golden State, giving the Lakers a 2–1 series lead in the conference semifinals.
 In Game 4, he scored all 15 of his points in the fourth quarter to help the Lakers overcome a seven-point deficit and win 104–101.
+In the 2022–23 season, in 56 games he averaged 23.2 minutes, 11.7 points, 1.9 rebounds, and 1.1 assists per game while shooting 86% from the free throw line.

 Brooklyn Nets (2023–2024)

 On July 10, 2023, Walker signed a reported one-year contract with the Brooklyn Nets.
+In the 2023–24 season, in 54 games he averaged 17.4 minutes, 9.7 points, 2.2 rebounds, and 1.3 assists per game while shooting 40% from three-point range and 83% from the free throw line.
 On June 29, 2024, Walker said after the season finale he was unsatisfied with the disrespect he received from the Brooklyn Nets' coaching staff and became a free agent after the season.

 On August 28, Walker signed a reported one-year contract with the Boston Celtics, but was waived on October 19.

 Žalgiris Kaunas (2024–2025)

 On October 30, 2024, Walker signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 He helped Žalgiris win the King Mindaugas Cup, the top domestic cup competition, on February 16, 2025.
+In the 2024–2025 season, in 33 games he averaged 20.6 minutes, 13.5 points, 2.9 rebounds, and 2.0 assists per game while shooting 40% from three-point range and 83% from the free throw line.

 On February 19, he parted ways with the team in order to return to the NBA.